Galionix/toshl-mcp-server/ai_docs/progress.md

 8. **Tests**: Tests for the entries endpoint have been implemented and fixed, covering listEntries, getEntry, getEntrySums, and getEntryTimeline functionality.
    - Fixed parameter handling in the EntriesClient class to correctly pass parameters to the API
    - Added required currency parameter for the getEntrySums endpoint
+9. **Write Operations**: Added support for write operations to the entries endpoint.
+   - Implemented POST, PUT, and DELETE HTTP methods in the ToshlApiClient
+   - Added createEntry, updateEntry, and deleteEntry methods to the EntriesClient
+   - Created entry_create, entry_update, and entry_delete tools for the MCP server

 ## What's Left to Build